guimeira/cytoscape-snap-to-grid/README.md

 ## Description

-Adds snap-to-grid and guide lines to Cytoscape.js graphs.
+Adds snap-to-grid and gridlines to Cytoscape.js graphs.

 ## Dependencies

- * [Cytoscape.js]
+ * [Cytoscape.js] ^3.0.0 (for older versions of Cytoscape, please use version [1.0.0])
  * [JQuery]